 When using lifestyle-based segmentation techniques, several limitations have to be considered.
-By employing this method, the goal is to obtain segments which are not only distinct, but also homogeneous within.
-These conditions cannot always be met by the psychographic method whose limitations have been explored by many authors (Wells 1975, Edris-Meidan 1989).
-Among the limitations of the method, Fenwick et al (1983) note that there are no standardized methods for developing psychographic items, thus, it is difficult to link different research and validation of the established lifestyle segments is problematic as well.
+By employing the method, we wish to obtain segments which are not only distinct, but also homogeneous within.
+These conditions cannot always be met by the psychographic method whose limitations have been explored by many authors (Wells 1975; Edris-Meidan 1989).
+Among the limitations of the method, Fenwick (1983) et al. note that there are no standardized methods for developing psychographic items, thus it is difficult to link different research, but validation of the established lifestyle segments is problematic as well.

-Research is still continuing on this aspect.
-Relying on in-depth analyses - including focus group discussions and further quantitative research - the goal is to give a more precise answer to the fundamental question on whether lifestyle-based segmentation can be applied at all in this country, and if yes, within what constraints.
+Our research has not come to an end yet.
+Relying on in-depth analyses - including focus group discussions and further quantitative research - we wish to give a more precise answer to the fundamental question whether lifestyle-based segmentation can be applied at all in our country, and if yes, within what constraints.
 Or, as a result of the powerful limitations of discretionary income, is it more efficient to choose status as a criterion of segmentation?